ECAM-PR4L-Eurobot-2023/Eurobot-2023-General/README.md

 * Verification + integration
 * Testing the features
-* Calcul the final score
+* Calculate the final score
   * Implement communication between the robot and the basket using a solid radio communication
 * Prepare speech for the victory